dtrckd/pymake/Readme.md

 ##### Specifications

-A design a experience is defined as one of the following type:
+A design of experiment is defined as one of the following type:
 * ExpSpace : A subclass of `dict` => 1 experiment
 * ExpTensor : A subclass of `dict` => many experiments (Cartesian Product of all `list` entrie of the dict)
 * ExpGroup : A subclass of `list` => group of ExpSpace or ExpTensor.

-Designs of experience (ExpSpace, ExpTensor or ExpGroup) must live inside a class that inherit `ExpDesign`.
-Those class live in files x inside the `spec/` directory.
+Design of experiment (ExpSpace, ExpTensor or ExpGroup) must live inside a class that inherit `ExpDesign`.
+Those classes live in files inside the `spec/` directory.
 You'll need the following import :
 `from pymake import ExpDesign, ExpSpace, ExpTensor, ExpGroup`

 The following examples need to be instantiated in class that inherits `ExpDesign`: `class MyDesign(ExpDesign)`.

-To specify an unique experiment (expe), one can use the `ExpSpace` class :
+To specify an unique experiment, one can use the `ExpSpace` class :

 ```python
 exp1 = ExpSpace(name = 'myexpe',